stephen-cloud/c-19-2/docs/reusable-table.md

 export default AwesomeTable;
 ```

-This was in all honestly a pretty easy change one we could figure out the right type incantations.
+This was in all honestly a pretty easy change once we could figure out the right type incantations.

 But is it any good?

 Yes.
+Hold my keyboard.

 Here's all we have to write now for `Vehicle`.
 It's just setting up and passing in configuration and functions that are specific to a `Vehicle`.